- ACRONYMS AND DEFINITIONS

 - Hypersensitivity reactions

-- Hypersensitivity reactions including anaphylaxis and angioedema have been reported with other GLP-1 analogs.
-Use caution in patients with a history of reactions to GLP-1 analogs.
+- Serious hypersensitivity reactions, including anaphylaxis and angioedema, have been reported with Saxenda and other GLP-1 analogs.
+Discontinue Saxenda if a hypersensitivity reaction occurs and use caution in patients with a history of reactions to other GLP-1 analogs.

 - Liraglutide antibodies

-- Liraglutide has the potential to induce an immune response.
-The immune response can lead to the production of antibodies against liraglutide, and in some cases, the antibodies cross-react with endogenous GLP-1.
+- Liraglutide has the potential to induce an immune response, which can lead to the production of anti-liraglutide antibodies, and in some cases, antibodies that cross-react with endogenous GLP-1.

-- In adult trials, 2.8% of Saxenda-treated patients developed anti-liraglutide antibodies, and 1.2% developed neutralizing antibodies.
-In a pediatric trial, 12% of Saxenda-treated patients developed anti-liraglutide antibodies, and 0.9% had antibodies that cross-reacted with endogenous GLP-1.
-The presence of antibodies may be associated with a higher risk of injection site reactions.
-Their effect on efficacy is unknown.
+- In adult trials, 2.8% of liraglutide-treated patients developed anti-liraglutide antibodies, and 1.2% developed neutralizing antibodies.
+In a pediatric study, 12% of liraglutide-treated patients developed anti-liraglutide antibodies, and 0.9% had antibodies that cross-reacted with endogenous GLP-1.
+The presence of antibodies may be associated with a higher risk of injection site reactions, while their effect on efficacy is unknown.

 - Pancreatitis